nicol-777/FoodHygieneApp/docs/implementation.md

 # Use case 5: Rating 1 (Major Improvement Necessary) - Created by Hafsa Robleh
+**Steps:**

+1. Click the Filter by Rating dropdown menu.

+2. Select "1 (Major Improvement Necessary)" from the list.

+3. Click Search to apply the filter.

+4. The map will now show only businesses with a hygiene rating of 1, marked appropriately.

+5. Click on a pin to see business details.

+**Expected Outcome:** Businesses with a rating of 1 appear on the map.

 ![Your paragraph text - 2025-02-10T142753 245](https://github.com/user-attachments/assets/eef69fce-51f0-48b0-a91a-1457138524ec)